-In late 2007, suburban communities in the Lower Fox Valley reduced consumption of groundwater by switching to surface water supplied by pipeline from Lake Michigan.
-As a result, water levels in the deep sandstone aquifer near Green Bay have begun to recover.
-In mid-2007 the WGNHS began an effort to monitor the water level recovery in the deep sandstone aquifer near Green Bay with the objective of documenting the recovery and improving our understanding of the deep hydrogeologic system in this region of the state (Luczaj, 2009).
+In late 2007, several suburban communities in the Lower Fox Valley reduced consumption of groundwater by switching to surface water supplied by pipeline from Lake Michigan.
+As a result, water levels in the deep sandstone aquifer near Green Bay in Central Brown County have begun to recover.
+In mid-2007 the WGNHS began an effort to monitor the water level recovery in the deep sandstone aquifer near Green Bay with the objective of documenting the recovery and improving our understanding of the deep hydrogeologic system in this region of the state (Luczaj and Hart, 2009).
 Since 2007, as part of a regional study, water levels have been monitored and collected into a database.
-As of Spring 2009, water levels had risen by 100 feet in much of the region and, in some wells, by more than 150 feet.
-The rate of recovery has significantly slowed showing that nearly all of the recovery has occurred.
+As of spring 2009, water levels had risen by 100 feet in much of the region and, in some wells, by more than 150 feet.
+In 2011, the rate of recovery has significantly slowed.
+The water levels are still rising but more slowly and are expected to level off in the next several years but its not clear exactly how soon or at what level (Luczaj, 2011, and Maas, 2010).
 Another result of the decrease in pumping and increasing water levels is that some wells in the northwestern part of the GMA near Howard and Suamico have begun flowing.
 In addition to water levels, the pumping rates of current groundwater users in the region have also been collected.
-The study also identified a smaller cone of depression near Little Chute, Kaukauna, and Kimberly.
+The study also identified a smaller cone of depression near Little Chute, Kaukauna, and Kimberly where water use has remained steady.
 The water levels there were not affected by the decreased pumping to the north and have remained relatively steady since 2005.
-The water use has also remained steady.

 These projects illustrate the importance of monitoring the resource.
-We now know that if the pumping around Little Chute, Kaukauna, and Kimberly continues to remain steady, the cone of depression will also remain steady.
-We also know that a further decrease in pumping will cause more wells to flow along the western edge of the main cone of depression and that if pumping stays below 4-7 mgd in the main cone of depression that the St Peter sandstone will likely remain saturated and will pose less risk for release of arsenic.
+We now know that if the pumping around Little Chute, Kaukauna, and Kimberly continues to remain steady, the Central Brown County cone of depression will also remain steady.
+We also know that a further decrease in pumping will cause more wells to flow along the western edge of the main cone of depression and that if pumping stays below 4-7 mgd in the Central Brown County cone of depression that the St Peter sandstone will likely remain saturated and will pose less risk for release of arsenic.